kaiserbergin/NBomber.Website/src/docs/docs/cluster-overview.md

 title: Cluster overview
 ---

-NBomber Cluster is an additional runtime component that provides a way to run NBomber tests in a distributed way (on different nodes).
+NBomber Cluster is an additional runtime component that provides a way to run NBomber tests in a distributed way (on the different nodes).

 ## Why do you need cluster?